NikhilMukraj/spiking-neural-networks-hardware/README.md

   - [ ] Fit to eeg signaling
 - [ ] Neurotransmission
   - [ ] Neurotranmission module per row of neurons to handle entire row's calculations
+  - [ ] Using fit parameters of Izhikevich neuron to emulate neurotranmission

 ## Hardware Documentation